[Warning: Graphic Content]

 It all felt very frontier woman like.

 But it wasn’t a gaze of masked bandits.
-And it wasn’t a lone coyote (that can leap a six foot border in a single graceful bound, catching several inches of air to boot).
+And it probably wasn’t a lone coyote (that can leap a six foot border in a single graceful bound, catching several inches of air to boot) because there’d been no sightings.
 I hadn’t heard an owl.
 Or seen any sign of mink.
 And the neighborhood dogs hadn’t gone wild like they would if a fox were lurking about.

 After Googling these and other beasts of prey, I settled on it being a hawk.
+And I started looking up at the sky a lot more.
 Did you know those things don’t have to have big open areas to swoop down and take your chickens?
 They can also just land and casually hop around your yard until they see a chicken that looks tasty.
 And then they bite off the head and rip the thing to shreds.

 That’s when I was down to 11 poultry and saw a hawk flap away with one of my Rhode Island Red chicks.
 And I knew what I was up against, for sure.